maxculen86/arithmetic-calculator-frontend/README.md

 1. Go to the [AWS Amplify Console](https://console.aws.amazon.com/amplify/)
 2. Select your app
 3. View deployment status, logs, and configure settings as needed

-Remember to manage your AWS credentials securely and never commit them to your repository.

-## Contributing

-[Add guidelines for contributing to the project, if applicable]

-## License

-[Add license information]

-## Contact

-[Add your contact information or link to your GitHub profile]